 So, if you’re considering a medication for your mood but are hoping it will completely take away your symptoms on it’s own, unfortunately you may be disappointed.
 It’s important always to consider your mood medication as one tool in your toolbox.

-You will need to learn and use some other tools as well (like self-care time, assertiveness skills, thought management skills, etc.) You can learn all about these skills in my book as well.
+You will need to learn and use some other tools as well (like self-care time, assertiveness skills, thought management skills, etc.).
+My free guide provides you with 3 natural strategies to improve your mood.
+Download it here!

 Myth #2: Medications Will Change Your Personality.